soot-oss/SootUp/docs/getting-started.md

 # Getting Started

-This page walks you through the core data structures, as well as shows how to get started with Futuresootup.
+This page walks you through the core data structures, as well as shows how to get started with SootUp.

 ## Core Data Structures
-Before you get started with the FutureSoot library, it helps to learn about the following core data structures:
+Before you get started with the SootUp library, it helps to learn about the following core data structures:

 - `Project`: defines the outlines of an analysis.
-Soot users should first create a `Project` instance.
+SootUp users should first create a `Project` instance.
 It is the starting point for all operations.
   You can define multiple instances of `Project` at the same time and there are no information shared between them.
 All caches are always at the project level.

 - `Language`: represents the programming language of the analyzed code.